stacks-network/stacks-core/sip/sip-006-runtime-cost-assessment.md

 Importantly, these costs are used to set a _block limit_ for each block.
-When it comes to selecting transactions for inclusion in a block, miners are free to make their own choices based on transaction fees, however, blocks may not exceed the _block limit_ (if they do so, the leader forfeits all rewards from the block).
+When it comes to selecting transactions for inclusion in a block, miners are free to make their own choices based on transaction fees, however, blocks may not exceed the _block limit_.
+If they do so, the block is considered invalid by the network --- none of the block's transactions will be materialized and the leader forfeits all rewards from the block.

 # Static versus Dynamic Cost Assessment